Durham Homeless Care Transitions

 Care management

-Provides engaged community health worker to connect persons to primary and specialty care, mental health and/or substance abuse services, benefits (such as social security disability income, Medicaid, and food stamps), transportation, social supports, and housing.
+Connect persons to primary and specialty care, mental health and/or substance abuse services, benefits (such as social security disability income, Medicaid, and food stamps), transportation, social supports, and housing.

 What we’ve accomplished so far: